2017 St. Louis Cardinals season: Opening Night win over Cubs at Busch Stadium

 Opening Night (7:35 pm) was on Sunday April 2, with a nationwide audience on ESPN saw Randal Grichuk drive in three runs, including the game-winning single, a 390-foot blast to left field in the bottom of the ninth to beat the Cubs, 4–3 for the first win of the 2017 season.
 It was his second career walk-off hit and both were against the Cubs.
 Grichuk batted a lowly eighth in the lineup after a sub-par spring.
 Jose Martinez, 28, but a rookie this year and on an Opening Day roster for the first time in his career, crushed a one-out, pinch-hit double in the ninth that landed 397 feet away in right-center, to ignite the Cardinals' game-winning rally.
 Closer Seung-Hwan Oh had given up a three-run home run in the top of the ninth to Willson Contreras to tie the game 3–3.
-The homer left a no-decision, after an outstanding 7.1 innings from ace Carlos Martinez, enjoying his first Opening Day start of his career.
+The homer left a no-decision, after an outstanding 7.1 innings from ace Carlos Martínez, enjoying his first Opening Day start of his career.
 Martinez carved up the Cubs' lineup, struck out 10 (including reigning National League MVP Kris Bryant three times), walking none, scattering six hits (one double), and never allowed a runner to advance past second.
 Martinez became the first starting pitcher in the Statcast Era (since 2015) to record three swinging strikeouts on pitches faster than 99 mph.
 Martinez fanned Bryant with a 99.7-mph fastball in the first and a 99.1-mph fastball in the sixth.
 Addison Russell struck out on a 99.6-mph fastball in the second inning.
 The Cubs' manager Joe Maddon said, "He's got as good a right-handed arm as anybody in the league."
 Dexter Fowler legged-out an infield hit in the third inning, his first since defecting from the Cubs to the Cardinals over the off-season, giving the Cards their first run of the game and season after Matt Carpenter's sacrifice fly.
 Yadier Molina had the distinction of becoming the first player in baseball history to receive a no-pitch intentional walk, that loaded the bases for Grichuk, who, having smashed a critical two-run homer an inning earlier making it 3–0, launched a 1–1 pitch off the wall in left-center to set off a celebration.
 MLB columnist Phil Rogers opined about this most-intense rivalry in baseball: "You better believe the Cardinals have their hopes of winning it all.
 They might be at their most dangerous when you don't see them coming, and this could be that kind of year.
 The march to October has begun, and don't be surprised if it includes teams on both ends of this rivalry."
 Commissioner Rob Manfred was among those in attendance.
 The three hour 33 minute game featured the third-largest attendance (47,566) in Busch Stadium history.